simbleau/simbleau.github.io/_posts/2023-11-20-using-vello-for-video-games.md

 vongDemo: https://simbleau.github.io/vong/
 ---

-For a few years, I've been trying to solve a hard problem problem, *"How can I use vector graphics as the backing image model in realtime systems?"*
+For a few years I've been trying to solve a hard problem. *"How can I use vector graphics as the backing image model in realtime systems?"*

 Yes, the image model that uses points, lines, and equations to encode image data.
 Of which, several common encoding formats exist, like SVG, PDF.